mervyzr/astrea/README.md

 Non-linear approximate Riemann solvers may also be used instead of linear solvers.
 Non-linear solvers tackle the non-linear form of the compressible Euler equations directly, instead of linearising the equations first.
 These solvers attempt to restore some form of the eigenstructure of the characteristic waves, and they are useful as they contain all the information.
 Since the main focus of this project is simulating shockwaves, where large discontinuities and possible spurrious oscillations are present (similar to Gibbs phenomenon), non-linear approximate Riemann solvers are therefore implemented into the code too.

 The Harten-Lax-van Leer (HLL) Riemann solver (Harten et al., 1983) forms the basis of the so-called 'HLL-family' of approximate non-linear solvers.
 Most variations of the HLL-family of solvers build upon this initial solver.
-The Harten-Lax-van Leer-Contact (HLLC) Riemann solver (Toro et al., 1994; Fleischmann et. al., 2020) attempts to restore the contact discontinuity wave while tracing the rarefaction and shockwave (Riemann invariants), thus it provides a better resolution albeit with some dissipation.
+The Harten-Lax-van Leer-Contact (HLLC) Riemann solver (Toro et al., 1994; Fleischmann et al., 2020) attempts to restore the contact discontinuity wave while tracing the rarefaction and shockwave (Riemann invariants), thus it provides a better resolution albeit with some dissipation.
 The HLLC Riemann solver crashes when magnetic fields are present.
 For that, the Harten-Lax-van Leer-discontinuities (HLLD) solver (Miyoshi & Kusano, 2005) should be used.
 The HLLD Riemann solver restores the magnetosonic and Alfvén waves, although this is not a complete Riemann solver; this implementation of the Riemann solver ignores the slow magnetosonic wave.

 Riemann solvers that attempt to derive the flux from the full (_but not exact_) eigenstructure are also included in the code, such as the entropy-stable flux (Derigs et al., 2018) and the modified Osher-Solomon flux (Dumbser & Toro, 2011).
 However, these solvers are not as robust and stable, and run into errors frequently.